revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/11-HttpClient.md

 ---

-6. What is observable?
+6.What is observable?
 How is related to HttpClient?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)